 I usually alter Martha’s recipes – reduce the butter, the sugar, etc. – and they still come out absolutely delicious.
 I’ve got the general gist of the recipe below.
 For more info see her site.

-The basic instructions for a 14 lb Turkey:
+The basic instructions for a 14 lb Turkey In a Bag:

 - Place the bird on top of a long sheet of parchment paper -enough to come up and over the turkey.
-Fold 2-3x and staple at the top.
+Fold it over a couple times at the top and staple it.
 Turn 90 degrees and repeat.
-Turn 90 degrees and repeat.
+Turn 45 degrees and repeat.
 (So you have 3 sheets of paper around the turkey).

 - Roast a 14lb bird for 2 hours and 45 minutes then increase the temperature to 425.
 (Martha’s got info for how much longer your bird needs to cook if it’s larger).

-- Take the bird out and pull it off the parchment while keeping it on the tray (we couldn’t manage that so we folded it up and kept it under the bird).
+- Take the bird out and pull off the parchment while keeping it on the tray (we folded it up and kept it under the bird).

-- Return the bird to the oven and continue to roast until golden brown and thermometer reads 165 (about 45 more minutes).
+- Return the bird to the oven and continue to roast until golden brown and thermometer reads 165 all over (about 45 more minutes).

 - Take it out and let it rest for about an hour.